Partial Denture for One Missing Tooth Irvine, CA

 Q. Are partial dentures for one missing tooth cost-effective?

 A. Partial dentures are often more affordable than implants or fixed bridges.
 However, because they are not as durable as other prosthetic teeth, there may be ongoing expenses.
 Cost alone should not be the determining factor when considering tooth replacement options.
-Consult with Sedation and Implant Dentistry Irvine to determine the right choice for you.
+Consult with Total Care Implant Dentistry to determine the right choice for you.

 Q. Is it worth it to use partial dentures for one missing tooth?